Updated: December 5, 2025

 What are hybrid classes?

 Hybrid classes, also known as blended learning, combine the elements of both in-person and online education.
-These classes typically involve face-to-face sessions on campus, and others delivered online, providing a balanced mix of both learning environments.
+These classes typically involve face-to-face sessions on campus, with others delivered online, providing a balanced mix of both learning environments.

 Pros of hybrid classes:

 - Flexible scheduling: Hybrid classes offer flexibility by allowing students to complete some coursework online at their own pace while still participating in scheduled on-campus sessions.
-This can help accommodate busy schedules and personal commitments.

 - Best of both worlds: Students benefit from both online and in-person learning.
 They can enjoy the convenience of online coursework and the direct interaction and added resources of face-to-face classes on campus.